MicrosoftDocs/customer-insights/ci-docs/data/connect-dataverse-managed-lake.md

 1. Provide the **Server address** for the Dataverse organization, and select **Sign in**.

-1. Select the tables you want to ingest to Customer Insights from the available list.
+1. Select the tables you want to import from the list.

    > [!NOTE]
    > If some tables are already selected, they might be used by other Dynamics 365 applications (such as Dynamics 365 Sales Insights or Customer Service Insights).
 You can't change the selection.
 These tables will be available once the data source is created.